yclas/documentation/move-classifieds-site-http-https.md

 ![https](//open-classifieds.com/wp-content/uploads/2015/01/1280x960xprivacy-policy-510728_1280.jpg.pagespeed.ic.r-dW5o7U5q.jpg)

 <br>
 There have been a lot of talking about HTTPS lately and the overall trend is saying that HTTPS is the future.
-So. in this guide, I will show you how you can enable HTTPS on your classifieds site easily.
+So. in this guide, I will show you how to enable HTTPS on your classifieds site easily.

 ## What is HTTPS and why should I use it?

 HTTPS is the layering of HTTP on top of SSL/TLS.
 This basically means that the activities done on the website by users and owners are much more secure.
 So as a result, the HTTP traffic, including requested URLs, result pages, cookies, media and anything else sent over your HTTP connection, is encrypted when HTTPS is enabled.
 If an attacker is trying to interfere with your website's connections – they cannot listen in and intercept traffic, or change it.

-HTTPS is also useful for providing authentication to users of the website; it allows your visitors to identify your website and verify that it exists, is legitimate, secure and trusted.
+HTTPS is also useful for providing authentication to users of the website; it allows your visitors to identify your website and verify that it exists, is legitimate, secure and can be trusted.
 This level of security is compatible with search engines and their web crawlers, so adopting HTTPS indicates that you have a lot to gain.

 Follow this link to read more about how and why **[Google is also encouraging this movement](http://googleonlinesecurity.blogspot.com.es/2014/08/https-as-ranking-signal_6.html)**